1031 Delaware Statutory Trust (DST) Advisors

 CPAs and Attorneys are particularly fond of our billing model since it is aligned with their clients, has no conflicts of interest and is similar to the way they bill their customers.
 It’s the reason so much of our business comes from CPA and Attorney referrals.

 Over the years, we’ve learned that our solution is not a cookie-cutter solution but a custom solution which requires a number of meetings with our client and typically with multiple advisors until it is well understood and coordinated.

 What else?
 If you’re reading this, maybe you’ve already heard of our competitors.
 We would encourage you to ask how they bill their clients.
 Maybe they say, “there’s no cost to clients,” or that “the sponsor pays them a small commission.”
 It’s important to understand that when people work with brokers, the DST sponsor pays the broker a commission and when people work with Registered Investment Advisors, the client pays the advisor a fee.
 Either way, the client ends up paying.
 When everyone has access to the same inventory, it’s clear to see why people who do their homework choose to work with a Registered Investment Advisor like Sera Capital vs a commission-based broker.
 After all, you wouldn’t pay full price for a jar of Skippy when you can get the same jar for less.

-In closing, we’ve had the opportunity to work with people that have sold, rental homes, vacation property, land, farms, office buildings, industrial buildings, multi-family properties and hotels.
+In closing, we’ve had the opportunity to work with people that have sold rental homes, vacation property, land, farms, office buildings, industrial buildings, multi-family properties, hotels and NNN properties.
 We pride ourselves on our transparency, our due diligence and our fee structure and we only work with the top DST sponsors that have a proven history of success.
 So, if you see yourself selling in the near future and the situation is right, give us a call.

 We hope you’ve enjoyed our solution.